ge-nome/jobsportal/README.md

-Here's a concise and professional `README.md` you can use:

----

 # Jobber Portal

 **Jobber Portal** is a simple job posting platform built as part of a technical assignment.
 It allows users to view job listings and employers to post new job opportunities.